-G1.B1.S2 Student will be given the opportunity to use technology before, throughout, and after the school day.
-4
+G1.B1.S2 Student will be given the opportunity to use technology before, throughout, after the school day and through FOCUS.

 Student will have access to a computer with internet to use their online components.

 The students will have access to use the online components using the computer lab and lap tops provided in class.